Materials-Data-Science-and-Informatics/somesy/README.md

 Make sure that you use the latest version in order to avoid any problems.

+! info

+    Poetry changed location of its project metadata with its version 2.
+Starting with version **0.7.0**, `somesy` supports both major versions of `poetry`, version 1 and 2.

 ### Installing somesy

 Somesy requires Python `>=3.8`.
 To get a first impression, you can install the